-If you do not want to display results on a graph, you can select the tables chart type.
-Tables will create columns for your results based on their location on the frame.
-Below is an example with # Tickets and Replies on Metrics, Quarter(Ticket Created At) on Columns, and Ticket Type on Rows.
+If you don't want to display results on a graph, you can display your results in a table.
+Tables create columns for your results based on their location on the frame.
+Below is an example with Tickets and Replies as metrics, Quarter(Ticket Created At) as a column, and Ticket Type as a row.

 Even though tables have a simple default view, you can use customization options to enhance your table.

-In Chart, you can edit the text style and URL options.
+In Chart, you can edit the text style and hyperlink options.

 Text style options include editing the size, color, and formatting for headers, results, totals, and subtotals.
 If you add totals or subtotals, you can change their labels and their repetition text.

 If your dataset or labels include URLs, you can select the HTML option from the Text interpretation drop-down list to edit URL settings.
 You can click the Clickable url checkbox to permit viewers to open your URL.
 If you do not want the full URL to appear, you can enter an alias in either URL alias or Image URL alias

 If your URL points to an image, the image will automatically appear when a user hovers over the link.
 You can disable this by deselecting Display images.

 Columns will be added to your table every time you place an attribute or metric on the frame.
 You can edit these column options in Chart configuration>Columns.

 By default, metrics will be placed in different columns.
 You can list the metrics together in one column by selecting Metrics on rows.

 If you've selected Metrics on rows or added an attribute on Rows, you can display the number of rows in your table.
 You can also apply your sorting filter by selecting Allow sort on row number.